-The International Emergency Medicine (IEM) Fellowship will provide fellows with formal training in public health, research methods, and tropical medicine in addition to ample time in the field for hands on experience.
-With faculty mentorship, fellows will have the opportunity to work with a variety of non-governmental organizations (NGOs) to develop their own interests into a sustainable project.
-Fellows will work as attending physicians in the Prisma Health Richland Emergency Department supervising residents in addition to fieldwork and the pursuit of a Masters level degree in public health, research, or infectious disease.
+The Prisma Midlands Global Health Fellowship will provide fellows with formal training in public health, research methods, and tropical medicine in addition to ample time in the field for hands on experience.
+With faculty mentorship, fellows will have the opportunity to work with a variety of non-governmental organizations (NGOs) and international government health facilities to develop their own interests into a sustainable project.
+Fellows will work as attending physicians in the Prisma Health Richland Emergency Department supervising residents in addition to fieldwork and the pursuit of a Masters level degree in public health, global health policy, research, or infectious disease.

 Prisma Health Richland Department of Emergency Medicine has a robust global health program with several faculty members actively engaged in global health initiatives and program development.
-Nearly all Prisma Health Richland Emergency Medicine residents are involved in a global health project or elective at some time during their residency training, thus providing fellows a unique opportunity to sharpen their mentorship skills while working with motivated and globally minded residents.
+Prisma Midlands Emergency Residency has one of the most active global health programs in the country.
+Residents and fellows have the opportunity to participate in a variety of established, sustainable and varied global health projects around the world during their training.
+Prisma GEM fellows have a unique opportunity to sharpen their mentorship skills while working with motivated and globally minded residents.

-Fellows work 800 clinical hours each academic year in the Prisma Emergency Department.
+Fellows work 900 clinical hours each academic year in the Prisma Emergency Department.
 Hours will be split between Prisma's primary teaching site Richland (where fellows will be expected to supervise EM and rotating residents) and PH Baptist/Parkridge which are primarily a community experience.
 Fellows have primary responsibility for directing the department's Global Health Subspecialty track which accepts one 3rd year EM resident each year.
-Monthly didactic meetings are held with the fellows, global health faculty, and residents interested in global health.
+Monthly didactic meetings are held with the fellows, global health faculty, and residents interested in global health and covers a robust, rotating curriculum.
+Fellows are also expected to lead an annual GH journal club for our residents and provide at least 2 additional hours of GH didactic training to our residents at their weekly conference.
 Our intention is to create a global health fellowship that provides fellows with the basic curriculum and experiences needed to become experts in the field while still allowing a large amount of flexibility for fellows to pursue the aspects of global health that most appeal to them.

 - Master's degree by distance learning from London School of Hygiene and Tropical Medicine (LSHTM) in Infectious Disease, Public Health, Epidemiology or Global Health Policy